 Gaps In Windows/Doors

-Sometimes when windows and doors have been left unloved for some time, holes begin to develop around the perimiter of the window or door.
+Sometimes when windows and doors have been left unloved for some time, holes begin to develop around the perimeter of the window or door.

 Any hole as big as a quarter will fit a small rat through.
 Most fully grown rats will need a hole of at least 2 inches to get through.
 It’s not that big!
 That gives you an idea of the kind of gap you need to look for when checking your property for rat entry points.